Green Park Partners

 - Hands-on involvement: (i) focusing business for operational efficiency, (ii) modifying business model for growth.

-- Aim to stabilise a business and ensure a path to stable growth.
+- Aim to stabilise a business and ensure a path to long-term growth.

-- Classical opportunistic exit approach or buy-and-build/hold strategy.
+- Classic opportunistic exit approach or buy-and-build/hold strategy.

 - We act in the role of lead principal and partner with co-investors particularly on larger transactions.